1977 NFL season: Draft

-The 1977 NFL Draft was held from May 3 to 4, 1977 at New York City’s Roosevelt Hotel.
+The 1977 NFL draft was held from May 3 to 4, 1977, at New York City's Roosevelt Hotel.
 With the first pick, the Tampa Bay Buccaneers selected running back Ricky Bell from the University of Southern California.

-New Referees
+New referees

 Tommy Bell retired after the 1976 season.
-His line judge, Jerry Markbreit, was named his successor.
+His line judge, Jerry Markbreit (an NFL rookie in 1976), was named his successor.
 Bell worked two Super Bowls, III and VII.
-Markbreit would work four Super Bowls, and is (as of 2022) the only referee to achieve this.
+Markbreit would work four Super Bowls, and is (as of 2025) the only referee to achieve this.